altbet/multi-mn-script/README.md

 We are confident this is the single best and almost effortless way to setup multiple ABET masternodes, without bothering too much about the setup part.

-**Vultr** is highly recommended for this kind of setup.
-Here is an [easy step-by-step guide for the VPS provider vultr](/docs/vultr-masternode_vps.md) that will guide you through the hardest parts.

 Comparing with building from source manually, you will benefit from using this script in the following way(s):

 * 100% auto-compilation and 99% of configuration on the masternode side of things.
 It is currently only tested on a vultr VPS but should work almost anywhere where IPv6 addresses are available